hardy12994/xlconverter/README.md

 - `and` type of query will be done.
 - Return Multiple Rows which matches both Conditions.

-### Get Coloumn
+### Get Column
-- Function Used: getColoumn.
+- Function Used: getColumn.
 - Parameters needed :filePath,query.
 - Accept Parameters as String Eg- `"name"`.
-- Return Array of Strings which is Present in that Coloumn.
+- Return Array of Strings which is Present in that Column.

-### Get Coloumns
+### Get Columns
-- Function Used: getColoumns.
+- Function Used: getColumns.
 - Parameters needed :filePath,queries.
 - Accept Parameters as String in Array Eg- `["name","age"]`.
-- Return Object with Keys name and age and both of them have Array of Strings which is Present in respective Coloumn.
+- Return Object with Keys name and age and both of them have Array of Strings which is Present in respective Column.

- ### Get Rows from Selective Coloumns
+### Get Rows from Selective Columns
 - Function Used: getRowsOfCols.
 - Parameters needed :filePath,queries.
 - Accept Parameters as String in Array Eg- `["name","age"]`.
-- Return all Rows with Selected coloumns name and age as Objects in Array
+- Return all Rows with Selected Columns name and age as Objects in Array